View Post

 Swede 75 Universal Hartbeat

-Reading Time: 4 minutes→ Artikel auf Deutsch The story of this Swede 55 successor reveals, what can be done with a tiller-steered 52-footer, racing the south and west coasts of England, including the Fastnet Race or on the Côte d’Azur.
+Reading Time: 4 minutes→ Artikel auf Deutsch The story of this Swede 55 successor reveals, what can be done with a tiller-steered 52-footer, racing the south and west coasts of England, including the Fastnet Race or along the Côte d’Azur.
 Universal Hartbeat is steered like a dinghy with a tiller extension instead of a wheel.
 Almost all the crew is sitting on the …